Shak789/NHL-Clutch-Goalscorers/README.md

 95% prediction intervals were generated for each player.
 If actual clutch scores fall outside the intervals, this indicates that clutch performance is significantly different from expectations.
 The intervals are generated using a bootstrap procedure with resampled residual noise, which ensures that the intervals reflect randomness in clutch performance.

 ### 7. Shap Values
 SHAP values were calculated to explain which features most influenced each player's prediction.
+This is useful for the dashboard since users can understand how clutch scores are predicted.

 ### 8. Using the Model on a Final Test Set
 The model was tested on player data from the 2024-2025 season to the current point of the 2025-2026 season.
 The R² of 70% indicates the model explains 70% of variance in clutch performance, which is strong given the inherent randomness in clutch situations.